pyexcel/pyexcel/doc/source/tutorial03.rst

 Convert a column of numbers to strings
 --------------------------------------

-By default, `pyexcel` will render numbers into numbers.
-For csv file, intergers are read as `int` and float numbers are read as `float`.
-However, for xls, xlsx and xlsm files, numbers are always read as `float`.
+By default, all values in **csv** are read back as texts.
+However, for xls, xlsx and xlsm files, differnt data type are supported.
+Numbers are always read as `float`.
 Therefore, if you should like to have them in string format, you need to do some conversions.
 Suppose you have the following data in any of the supported excel formats:

 ======== =========
 userid   name